-Still, this app provides incredible value for money compared to its competitors, and that’s a key reason why it’s currently the market leader.
+Still, this online therapy platform provides incredible value for money compared to its competitors, and that’s a key reason why it’s currently the market leader.

 Betterhelp costs $260 per month.
-This grants you ‘unlimited’ live sessions with your therapist (via telephone, video sessions and live chat).
+This grants you ‘unlimited’ live sessions with your therapist (individual therapy via telephone, video sessions and live chat).
 You’ll sometimes see this advertised as a weekly rate, but the Betterhelp website makes it clear that all customers are billed monthly.

 Low-income users could be eligible for financial aid, granting them a discount of up to 40%.
 It’s quick and simple to apply for this before your service begins.

-You may find that your health insurance provider is willing to cover the cost of Betterhelp, although it’s common that the co-pay will be higher than the several months of usage.
+You may find that your health insurance provider is willing to cover the cost of Betterhelp therapy, although it’s common that the co-pay will be higher than the several months of usage.

 |🟢 ‘Unlimited’ live chat and video calls.|

 |🔺 You’ll have to negotiate a counseling schedule based on your therapist’s timetable.|